Canon 1D X Mark II vs Leica SL

 Feature comparison: Canon 1D X Mark II vs Leica SL

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the SL has an electronic viewfinder (4400k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the SL has a higher magnification than the one of the 1DX Mark II (0.80x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Leica SL in connection with corresponding information for a sample of similar cameras.

 The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the SL uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.